Mr-Destructive/mr-destructive.github.io/content/tils/2022-05-24-Django-App-from-scratch-Docker.md

 ---
 templateKey: til
-title: "Django App from Scratch Using Docker with Debian Base Image"
+description: >-
-description: "Creating a django basic application with configuration for static files, templates and user authentication using docker and debian base image."
+  Creating a django basic application with configuration for static files, templates and user authentication using docker and debian base image.
-date: 2022-05-24 22:30:00
 status: published-til
 slug: django-app-from-scratch
+title: Django App from Scratch Using Docker with Debian Base Image
+date: 2022-05-24T22:30:00.000Z
-tags: ['docker', 'web-development', 'django',]
+tags:
+  - docker
+  - web-development
+  - django
 ---

 ## Pull a Fresh Debian Image

 Create a docker container from a Debian image, the following command can be used to pull a debain 11-slim image and create a container of it, also enter into the container in a interactive environment `-it` mode.

 ```
 docker run -v $(pwd):/var/www --rm -it -p 8001:80 debian:11-slim